nestauk/industrial-taxonomy/reports/section_2.md

 Naively comparing the similarity of all combinations (~4 million Companies House companies x ~1.5 million Glass websites) of names is computationally infeasible - this would take roughly 20 years (on a single CPU) assuming we could do 10,000 similarity computations per second.
 This leaves us with three options, with the third being the only one that is reasonable and possible:

-1. Throw a supercomputer at the problem
+1. Performing the computations on a supercomputer
 2. Make a breakthrough in the field of computing by improving the performance of a fundamental algorithm by several orders of magnitudes
 3. Reduce the number of pairwise comparisons by only comparing pairs that are 'likely' to be matches